VACUUM Command

 Quick Answer

-VACUUM reclaims storage occupied by dead tuples—rows that were deleted or updated but not yet physically removed—and updates the visibility map used by index-only scans.
+VACUUM reclaims storage occupied by dead tuples—rows left behind by UPDATE and DELETE—and updates the visibility map used by index-only scans.
 PostgreSQL runs VACUUM automatically via autovacuum, but understanding it is essential for managing table bloat and preventing transaction ID wraparound.

 Spin up a Postgres database in 20 seconds with Vela.